Log In Now

 About the Study

-The purpose of this study is to determine if adding metformin to a healthy lifestyle program would help children and teens control weight gain caused by certain medications.
+The purpose of this study was to determine if adding metformin to a healthy lifestyle program would help children and teens control weight gain caused by certain medications.

-This study involves children and teens ages 8-19 years who are overweight with certain mood disorders and who may start or are currently taking a second-generation antipsychotic.
-Weight gain is a significant concern in this patient population.
-See recent survey results for more information.
+This study involved children and teens ages 8-19 years who were overweight with certain mood disorders and who started or were taking a second-generation antipsychotic at the first study visit.
+Weight gain was and is a significant concern in this patient population.
+More information here.

 Research Study Facts

-This study is being conducted by the University of Cincinnati in collaboration with Northwell Health and Cincinnati Childrens' Hospital Medical Center.
-This study is being funded by PCORI (Patient-Centered Outcomes Research Institute; Award # PCS-1406-19276).
-Approximately 1800 youth will be taking part in this study at 24 public and private mental health practices in the Greater Cincinnati and New York City regions.
-Study length for each patient is 2 years.
+This study was conducted by the University of Cincinnati in collaboration with Northwell Health and Cincinnati Childrens' Hospital Medical Center.
+This study was funded by PCORI (Patient-Centered Outcomes Research Institute; Award # PCS-1406-19276).
+The study enrolled 1565 youth at 24 public and private mental health practices in the Greater Cincinnati and New York City regions.
+Study visits were completed from 2015 through 2022.
+Study length for each patient was up to 2 years.

 See a TV segment about the study with a patient story (1 of 2)